Illusion5103/phaeros/README.md

 # Phaeros

-Bounty platform for crowdsourced intelligence collection and analysis
+Protocol and user interface for distributed intelligence collection and analysis.